oracle-livelabs/developer/dev-ai-data-platform/load-transform/load-transform.md

 ## Task 1: Create a Notifications Service Subscription Topic.##

-  1. Open the OCI Console at cloud.oracle.com, click on the **Navigation Menu** (hamburger) icon in the upper left corner.
+  1. Open the OCI Console at cloud.oracle.com, then click the icon in the upper left corner to open the **Navigation Menu**.

   ![Click Navigation Menu](./images/task-1-scrn-1.png)